 \section{Introduction}

-The port-Hamiltonian (pH) framework has been introduced in \cite{maschke1992port} and has shown to be well suited for the modelling and control of multi physical systems \cite{van2000l2,duindam2009modeling}.
-It has been widely studied for finite-dimensional systems in \cite{van2000l2,ortega2002interconnection,ortega2004interconnection,Prajna2002} and it has been generanized to infinite-dimensional systems in \cite{van2002hamiltonian,LeGorrec2005}.
-The main idea of the pH approach is to describe physical systems in terms of energy and to express the energy exchanges between the different internal components of these systems and their environment through an appropriate geometric structure.
+Port-Hamiltonian systems (PHS) have been introduced in \cite{maschke1992port} and have shown to be well suited for the modelling and control of multi-physical systems \cite{van2000l2,duindam2009modeling}.
+They have been widely studied for finite-dimensional systems in \cite{van2000l2,ortega2002interconnection,ortega2004interconnection,Prajna2002} and generalized to infinite-dimensional systems in \cite{van2002hamiltonian,LeGorrec2005,Jacob2012}.
+The main feature of PHS is to describe physical systems in terms of energy and to express the energy exchanges between the different internal components of these systems and their environment through an appropriate geometric structure.

-Stabilization of pH systems using interconnection and damping assignment (IDA) has been proposed in \cite{ortega2002interconnection,ortega2004interconnection} and extensively developed for linear system in \cite{Prajna2002}, where a linear matrix inequality (LMI) approach has been employed to obtain a solution of the IDA control problem.
-The LMIs proposed in \cite{Prajna2002} allow to design a static state feedback that guarantees a desired closed-loop performances.
-It can be seen as an alternative to traditional approaches as pole-placement, $LQ$-control or $H_\infty$-control.
-This result is also implemented for the \textit{dual problem}, i.e., for the observer design in \cite{kotyczka2015dual}.
-Further works on observer design for linear and nonlinear pH systems have been reported in \cite{venkatraman2010full,vincent2016port,yaghmaei2018structure} where the properties of the system are used to ensure the observer convergence.
-Nevertheless, no results are reported regarding observer based control design.
+Control of PHS using Interconnection and Damping Assignment (IDA) has been proposed in \cite{ortega2002interconnection,ortega2004interconnection} and extensively developed for linear systems in \cite{Prajna2002}, in which LMIs have been employed to solve the IDA control problem.
+The LMIs proposed in \cite{Prajna2002} allow to design a static state feedback that guarantees a desired closed-loop behavior.
+It can be seen as an alternative to traditional approaches such as pole-placement, $LQ$-control or $H_\infty$-control.
+Similar LMIs conditions have been used for the \textit{dual problem} of observer design in \cite{kotyczka2015dual}.
+Further works on observer design for linear and nonlinear PHS have been reported in \cite{venkatraman2010full,vincent2016port,yaghmaei2018structure,Biedermann2018ConferencePassivity}, in which the passive properties of PHS are used to ensure the convergence of the observer.
+Nevertheless, few results are reported regarding OBSF control design for PHS.

-An observer-based controller designed for pH systems is proposed in \cite{kotyczka2015dual}, where the observer-based state feedback is designed from the linearization of the system and used to stabilize the non linear system by means of a feedforward term.
-However, the passivity of the system is not preserved in closed-loop since the observer-based controller is not passive, thus the closed-loop stability is not guaranteed using the passivity properties of pH systems.
-In \cite{wu2018reduced}, an observer-based state feedback design is proposed such that the controller is on the pH form and in \cite{Wu2020JournalReduced} the same authors proposed a similar controller for infinite-dimensional port-Hamiltonian system with distributed actuation.
-Nevertheless, the closed-loop performances can only be modified through damping injection.
-Recently in \cite{Toledo2019ConferenceObserver,Toledo2020JournalObserver}, this result has been improved allowing to modify the whole structure of the plant in closed-loop and then, having more degrees of freedom in terms of control design.